cedrickchee/src/apps/wiki/docs/intro.md

 ### Digital Garden

-Layer 1 to 4 is in my digital garden available on https://garden.cedricchee.com.
+Layer 1 to 4 is in my digital garden available on https://github.com/cedrickchee/amethyst (WIP).

 I **document everything I know** and **learn** so far about the world in the form of a **digital garden**.